rkuma183/wilsonmar.github.io/_posts/2016-05-07-predix-install.md

    <a target="_blank" href="https://www.predix.io/registration/">
    https://www.predix.io/registration</a>

-   QUESTION: After the free days, $ ___ per month.
+   QUESTION: After the free days, $ ___ per month?

 0. Confirm phone and email while on the page.

    A GitHub repo account needs to be specified.

+   PROTIP: Don't expect a response if you provide a gmail or hotmail account, even after phone ane email confirmation code confirmations.
+   That's my personal experience

 0. Wait for the confirm email from Predix.

-   PROTIP: Emails after registration take several hours or may not ever arrive.
+If you're deemed legitimate:

    "Thanks for your interest in a Predix trial account.
    We'll validate your information, and will respond within five business days."

 0. Wait for the email from Predix.